 Our friends at Prescient Digital Media define the need well: “Planning is critical for any intranet — without a thorough plan, an intranet is dead before it gets a chance at life.”

 We get it.
 Many companies we talk to think vision statements are corny, an unnecessary burden.
-But ask yourself, if vision statements aren’t useful than why does nearly every Fortune 500 company still have one today?
+But ask yourself, if vision statements aren’t useful, then why does nearly every Fortune 500 company still have one today?

 An intranet vision statement provides each member of your team a: